Incoming exchange

 Sammen will do their best to place you in one of the options you apply for, but they may place you somewhere else if your options are already filled.

-Rooms are allocated 2-4 weeks after the housing application deadline 15 May.
+Rooms are allocated 2-4 weeks after the housing application deadline.

-The housing application system does not work on a first come first serve basis, but we still recommend that you submit your application as early as possible to ensure a stressfree process.
+The housing application system does not work on a first come, first serve basis, but we still recommend that you submit your application as early as possible to ensure a stressfree prosess.

-• If you are not able to share a room, you must submit a declaration to Sammen from your doctor (in English) that this will not be possible for you.
-The deadline to submit the declaration is also 15 May.
+• If you are not able to share a room, you must submit a declaration from your doctor (in English) to Sammen that this will not be possible for you.
+The deadline to submit the declaration is the same as the housing application deadline.

-Read the tenancy agreement carefully before you sign it to make sure it’s a good fit for you.
-Once the agreement is signed, you are liable for paying rent for the entire duration covered in the tenancy agreement, unless you withdraw from your exchange altogether and notify NHH and Sammen about this by 30 June.
+Read the tenancy agreement carefully before you sign it to make sure it's a good fit for you.
+Once the agreement is signed, you are liable for paying rent for the entire duration covered in the tenancy agreement, unless you withdraw from your exchange altoghether and notify NHH and Sammen about this by the relevant deadlines.

 Do you have special needs for housing or other questions?